Structure in Deep Reinforcement Learning: A Survey and Open Problems: Patterns of Incorporating Structure

 \subsection{Augmentation Pattern}

 The augmentation pattern treats $X$ and $z$ as separate input entities for the action-selection mechanism.
 The combination can range from the simple concatenation of structural information to the state or actions to more involved methods of conditioning policy or value functions on additional information.
 Crucially, the structural information neither directly influences the optimization procedure nor changes the nature of $X$.
 It simply augments the already existing entities.
-In this view, abstractions that are learned in an auxiliary manner and concatenated to states, actions, or models can also be considered augmentations since the original entity remains unchanged.
+In this view, abstractions learned in an auxiliary manner and concatenated to states, actions, or models can also be considered augmentations since the original entity remains unchanged.

 For the taxi example, one way to apply the augmentation pattern would be by conditioning the policy on additional information, such as the time of day or day of the week.
-This information could be useful because traffic conditions and passenger demands can vary depending on these factors.
-However, augmentations can increase the complexity of the policy, and care needs to be taken to ensure that the policy does not overfit the additional information.
-Due to this, this pattern is generally not explored to its fullest extent.
-While we see usages of augmentations equitably for most use cases in \cref{fig:pattern-proclivities}, the number of papers utilizing this pattern still falls short in comparison to more established techniques, such as abstraction.
-In the next paragraphs, we delineate three kinds of augmentations in the surveyed work.
+This information could be helpful because traffic conditions and passenger demands can vary depending on these factors.
+However, augmentations can increase the complexity of the policy and the learning process, and care needs to be taken to ensure that the policy does not overfit the additional information.
+Consequently, this pattern is generally not explored as much as abstraction.
+While we see usages of augmentations equitably for most use cases in \cref{fig:pattern-proclivities}, the number of papers utilizing this pattern still falls short compared to more established techniques, such as abstraction.
+In the following paragraphs, we delineate three augmentations in the surveyed work.